• Share this on:

 Tips:

-2. Through what channels can you get strawberries on the European market?
+2. Through what channels can you get fresh strawberries on the European market?

-Being part of a large growers’ organisation will give you the best chance of getting your strawberries on the European market.
-Alternatively, you can also work together with soft fruit importers or importing wholesalers.
-To explore different channels and segments, product quality must be part of your focus.
+Being part of a large growers’ organisation will give you good opportunities for getting your strawberries onto the European market.
+Alternatively, you can work together with soft fruit importers or importing wholesalers.
+To explore different channels and segments, product quality must be central.

 How is the end-market segmented?